 CommunityAlly is a new AccessAlly add-on that allows you to create forums and groups where members can interact with each other, right inside your offerings.

 Here you’ll learn more about what you can do with CommunityAlly.
-If you have more questions, check out the CommunityAlly FAQ.
+If you have questions, see the CommunityAlly FAQ.

-CommunityAlly Groups are built inside AccessAlly Offerings to provide participants with a way to connect with each other.
+CommunityAlly Groups are built in AccessAlly Offerings to provide participants with a way to connect with each other.

 - Settings – only visible to admins to allow for changing the group cover image, adding a group description, or adding a theme template (with a sidebar for example) to the group.

-- Post to the group using the post form
+- Post to the group including using @ to mention members of the group!

-- Search for feed by specific strings in the feed content
+- Search for items in the group feed

 This tab shows all members of the group.
-From here you can search or sort members and gain easy access to their profiles by clicking on their profile image or their name.
+From here you can click on a member to visit their profile.

-There are 2 sub-tabs in settings: edit details and cover image.
+There are 2 sub-tabs in settings: details and cover image.